alexjones7268/Portfolio/src/pages/presentations/building-decentralised-applications.md

 ???

 ENS is a service that gives your wallet address an easier to read username.
 They are usually in the format `vitalik.eth`, similar to a domain name.
 When registering an ENS domain, you can set up a bidirectional mapping between your wallet address and ENS.
 Allowing users to send tokens to vitalik.eth instead of your wallet address.
-This makes it more user friendly to share your address with others, as you can just share Joshua.eth instead of some long string of characters that they would need to copy paste.
+This makes it more user friendly to share your address with others, as you can just share chase.eth instead of some long string of characters that they would need to copy paste.
 However, this isn't supported naively by the EVM, and it requires integrators such as us to support this.

 ---